Yogmaya Temple, New Delhi

 Yogmaya or Jogmaya is considered, an aspect of Maya, the illusionary power of God.
 The temple is also venue of a large congregation of devotees during the Navratri celebrations.

 The present temple was restored in early 19th century and may be the descendant of a much older Devi shrine.
 Adjacent to the temple lies, a water body, johad, known as Anangtal Baoli, after King Anangpal Tomar, and covered by trees from all sides The temple is also an integral part of an important inter-faith festival of Delhi, the annual Phool Walon Ki Sair.

 History

 In 12th-century Jain scriptures, Mehrauli is also mentioned as Yoginipura, after the temple.
 The temple is believed to be built by the Pandavas, at the end of Mahabharata war.
 Mehrauli is one of the seven ancient cities that make up the present state of Delhi.
 The temple has its association with Mughal Emperor Akbar II (1806–37) by Lala Sethmal.

-The temple lies 260 yards from the Iron Pillar in the Qutb complex, and within the Lal Kot walls, the first fortress citadel of Delhi, constructed by the Tomar/Tanwar King Anangpal I around AD 731 and expanded by King AnangPal II in the 11th century who also constructed Lal Kot.
+The temple lies 260 yards from the Iron Pillar in the Qutb complex, and within the Lal Kot walls, the first fortress citadel of Delhi, constructed by the Tomar/Tanwar King Anangpal I around 731 CE and expanded by King AnangPal II in the 11th century who also constructed Lal Kot.